Debbie Black: High school and college

-WNBL career
+Professional career

+Australia

-Black played eight seasons with the Tasmanian Islanders (1989–96) of the WNBL in Australia.
-She helped the team win national titles in 1991 and 1995 before leaving to go to the ABL.
+Black played eight seasons with the Hobart Islanders (1989–96) of the Women's National Basketball League (WNBL) in Australia.
+She helped the team win the WNBL championship in 1991.
+She also played for the Launceston Tornadoes of the South East Australian Basketball League (SEABL) in 1994 and 1995, helping the team win the 1995 SEABL championship and ABA National championship.

-ABL career
+ABL

 Black played for the Colorado Xplosion and was also an All-Star selection for the ABL.
 Black is the only professional female basketball player to have accomplished, and is one of very few basketball players (male or female) ever to accomplish a quadruple double (10 points, 14 rebounds, 12 assists, 10 steals); she accomplished this feat against the Atlanta Glory on Dec.
 8, 1996.
 She received Defensive Player of the Year honors in 1997.

-WNBA career
+WNBA

-Black was drafted 15th overall by the Utah Starzz in 2nd round of the 1999 WNBA Draft.
-She then played for the Miami Sol from 2000 to 2002.
+Black was drafted 15th overall by the Utah Starzz in 2nd round of the 1999 WNBA draft.
+During the 2000 expansion draft on December 15, 1999, Black was selected by the Miami Sol.
+She then played for the Sol from 2000 to 2002.
 While playing for the Sol, she earned the WNBA Defensive Player of the Year Award at the age of 35.
-In 2003, Black was acquired by the Connecticut Sun during the dispersal draft.
+In 2003, Black was acquired by the Connecticut Sun during the 2003 dispersal draft.
 She played for the Sun until her retirement in 2005.

-Throughout Black's basketball career, her energy, intensity, and toughness were well-known among her teammates and opponents alike.
+Throughout Black's basketball career, her energy, intensity, and toughness were well known among her teammates and opponents alike.
 Her relentless defense earned her the nickname "The Pest."
 At 5' 2.5", she was the shortest player in the WNBA, just half an inch shorter than Los Angeles Sparks point guard Shannon Bobbitt and just edging out Temeka Johnson.
 She is a half inch shorter than the shortest NBA player in history, Muggsy Bogues.
 During 1999 she played on the Utah Starzz with the tallest WNBA player, 7'2" Małgorzata Dydek.